mryeminaung/van-life/README.md

 # Vanlife project Using React + Vite

+This project has been built using react router dom v6.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: